 For fabric, I recommend using 100% cotton.
 Cotton is highly absorbable, so things tend to stick to it (but not water resistance).
 Also cotton is washable in hot water and high heat of dryer and comfortable against your skin.
 I chose to use the color white because it allows for the option to use bleach in the wash (more about this in part 3).

-Thicker bed sheets and pillow cases with high thread count and are other options for fabric.
+Thicker bed sheets, pillow cases or dress shirt with high thread count are other options for fabric.
 I bought 100% white cotton fabric from Joann Fabrics.
 The fabric was probably too thin to use as a single layer.
 I hoped the weave would tighten after I pre-washed it in hot water and high heat of dryer.
 It did, but not enough.
-With 100% cotton, you should pre-shrink the fabric before sewing with it.
+With 100% cotton, you need to pre-shrink the fabric in hot water and high heat of dryer before sewing with it.
 If you don’t, your finished product, in this case your mask, will shrink after it’s first hot water or high heat dryer exposure.
-I decided that with my current fabric, to use it as a double layer so that it was thick enough that I could not see through it.
+I decided that with my current fabric, to use it as a double layer so that it was thick enough that I can not see through it.
 In your finished product, when you hold it up to the light, you should not be able to see through it.
 If you can see through it, it is not a good filter.

 As you will see later, with the mask pattern that I used, I ended up with a mask that was 4 layers thick with a pocket.
 The pocket allows for the option to put additional protective filter(s).
 I made a 15 x 15 inch cardboard template to guide cutting out the fabric pieces.
 The fabric was folded in half and ironed to remove the wrinkles and flatten the fold.
 Final fabric piece was 15 x 7.5 inch as required by the YouTube video.
 If your starting fabric is thick enough, you can cut it into 15 x 7.5 inch pieces.